 However, there are some key questions that should always be considered in the manufacturing of this type of precision metalwork.
 Ask your supplier how they manage not only the process but the cleanliness during manufacture as metals can easily become contaminated from body oils and other materials.

-It’s helpful to choose a supplier who has a long and proven history in tube manufacturing.
+It’s helpful to choose a supplier who has a long and proven experience in tube manufacturing.
 For companies with limited capabilities, the process can be lengthy.
 The margins of error are so small that only engineers with the correct tools will be able to guarantee that a job is delivered on time and most importantly, right first time.
 This is always the case in precision engineering.
 However, in medical sectors the volume demand means that production reliability means everything.
 Our free guide explains more, and our engineers are ready to be drilled on the details.

 The medical industry is one that rapidly evolves.
 Innovation-focused, it is an arena where manufacturers who do not keep their eye on the ball can quickly fall behind.
 The reason that Hone-All are committed to investing in the latest technology is that the medical industry demands continuous improvement and development.
 Nothing about this area of engineering is generic.
 The word to keep in mind is precision.
-Demand that from your supplier, and your product is guaranteed.
+Demand precision from your supplier, and your product is guaranteed.

 For more advice or for further details on any of our specialist services, please contact us at firstname.lastname@example.org or through our website.